 Drinking alcohol of unknown origin is safe because alcohol inside is always the same.
 The truth: homemade or unknown-made alcohol may include contaminated alcohol or even toxic types of alcohol like methanol.
-You can die after drinking it.
+You can go blind or even die after drinking it.

 A cup of coffee will help you sober up.
 The truth: coffee contains caffeine which makes you feel more alert and awake.
 It doesn't help your body process alcohol faster.